 The Museum showcases a comprehensive collection of Australia's banknote currency, representing every national banknote that has been issued, including rare, historical examples.
 The banknotes are described within their social and economic context in an accessible series of Pocket Guides.

-‘Before Sunset’ is a new exhibition concerning the role of the Bank during the critical years of World War I (1914–1918).
+‘Before Sunset’ is an exhibition concerning the role of the Bank during the critical years of World War I (1914–1918).
 The Commonwealth Bank of Australia was required to manage the raising of funds for the war effort.

 From Bank to Battlefield

 The First World War saw the emergence of central banking in Australia.
 The Reserve Bank honours those staff who helped found a national institution.